-Insurance Fraud Crimes in Arizona
+Insurance Fraud Crimes in Phoenix

-In Arizona, insurance fraud is considered a very serious crime.
+In Phoenix, insurance fraud is considered a very serious crime.
 Being accused of, and charged with, insurance fraud can be a very frightening and overwhelming experience.
 It can also result in heavy fines, as well as jail or prison time if you are convicted.
 According to A.R.S.
 20-463:

 - Insurance fraud occurs when you intentionally deceive an insurance company to collect money you are not entitled to

 It is also important to understand that certain types of insurance fraud, including health care fraud, can also be tried as federal crimes instead of state ones.
-Therefore, if you find yourself arrested and charged with insurance fraud in Arizona, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.
+Therefore, if you find yourself arrested and charged with insurance fraud in Phoenix, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.

 - Automobile fraud, which occurs if you exaggerate or fabricate a claim for the purpose of getting a larger payment for your vehicle